Image credit Norris

 Grandstand 1 Location - Montreal Grand Prix

-Grandstand 1 is located along the main straight at Circuit Gilles Villeneuve.
+Grandstand 1 is located along the inside of main straight at Circuit Gilles Villeneuve.

 Grandstand 1 tickets at Canadian Grand Prix